barionleg/ANTs_wiki/How-does-ANTs-handle-qform-and-sform-in-NIFTI-1-images?.md

 ## ANALYZE backwards compatibility

 In rare cases, the qform and sform code may both be NIFTI_XFORM_UNKNOWN.
 This is only for reading legacy ANALYZE files.
-In this case, the ANALYZE orientation codes will be used to define the rotation.
+In this case, neither sform nor qform is used, and the ANALYZE orientation codes will be used to define the rotation.
 The translation is set to zero.
 This is not recommended and NIFTI images should be used wherever possible.
 Take extra care to check correctness of processing and output when handling ANALYZE images.

 ## How NIFTI-1 transforms are written